Mattias Käit: Ross County (loan)

 On 31 January 2018, Käit joined Scottish Premiership club Ross County on loan until the end of the season.
 He made his debut for the club on 3 February 2018, in a 4–1 away win over Dundee.

 Domžale

 On 16 June 2019, Käit signed a three-year contract with Slovenian PrvaLiga side Domžale.
 He made his debut for the club on 11 July 2019, in a 4–3 away win against Balzan in the first qualifying round of the UEFA Europa League.
 Käit left the club on 3 September 2021.

 Bodø/Glimt

 On 16 September 2021, Käit signed a contract with Norwegian champions Bodø/Glimt until the end of the year.

 Rapid București

 On 18 January 2022, Käit signed a two-and-a-half-year contract with Romanian club Rapid București until the summer of 2024.

 FC Thun

 On 15 July 2025, Käit parted ways with Rapid Bucureşti and signed a two-year deal with Swiss club FC Thun.
+He helped Thun win their first ever first division title, the 2025–26 Swiss Super League.